Quick Start

 Networking: Ensure containers can communicate:

-pg-translicatormust reachpg-change-streamservice- Both services need access to their respective databases
+translicatormust reachpg-change-streamservice- Both services need access to their respective databases

 - Consider service discovery mechanisms in your environment